-personnel, primarily from the start of World War Two through to the
+personnel, primarily from the start of World War One through

-post-war years and into the 21st century.
+into the 21st century.
 Content includes articles, short

-histories and the reminiscences of the men and women
+histories and the reminiscences of the men and women who served

-are to material produced by others but hosted by the Royal Navy Research
+produced by others but hosted by the Royal Navy Research

 The MONAB Story